The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Vicki!
-I Thought I Heard Your Voice (signed) from 1964, is estimated to be worth between £6,620,000 and £9,930,000.
-This enamel on steel artwork has an auction history of three total sales since its entry to the market on 8th November 2005.
-There have been no sales in the last 12 months or the last five years.
-The edition size of this artwork is limited to 8.
-Vicki!
-I Thought I Heard Your Voice demonstrates an impressive average annual growth rate of 6%.
+The value of Roy Lichtenstein's Vicki!
+I Thought I Heard Your Voice (signed) from 1964 is estimated to be worth between £5,270,000 and £7,910,000.
+This is a rare artwork with an auction history of three sales since its initial sale on 8th November 2005.
+The current average annual growth rate is not available and the edition size of this piece is limited to 8.

 Meaning & Analysis